somogyijanos/cursor-chat-export/README.md

 ## Features

-- **Discover Chats**: Discover all `state.vscdb` files in a directory and print a few lines of dialogue so one can identify which is the workspace (chat) one is searching for.
+- **Discover Chats**: Discover all chats from all workspaces and print a few lines of dialogue so one can identify which is the workspace (or chat) one is searching for.
 It's also possible to filter by text.
-- **Export Chats**: Export chats data for a certain workspace to Markdown files or print it to the command line.
+- **Export Chats**: Export chats for the most recent (or a specific) workspace to Markdown files or print it to the command line.

 ## Installation